At the hospital

 The following documents and information may also be helpful:

-• X-rays, lab results or medical reports from any previous examinations
+• X-ray images, lab results or medical reports from any previous examinations

-• Name, address and telephone number of your family doctor
+• The name, address and telephone number of your family doctor or pediatrician

-• Name and telephone number of close friends or family who should be contacted in case of emergency
+• The names and telephone numbers of close friends or family who should be contacted in case of an emergency

-• If you have them: Documentation of allergies, blood group, vaccinations or x-rays, and any other special documentation for things like blood thinners (anticoagulants), a or artificial heart valves, and a record of your blood sugar levels if you have diabetes.
+• If you have them: documentation of allergies, blood group, vaccinations or x-rays, and any other special documentation for things like blood thinners (anticoagulants), a or artificial heart valves, or a record of your blood sugar levels if you have diabetes.

 Nursing staff will show you to your room and tell you what you need to know about your stay at the hospital.
-They will ask about what medicine you take, and if you have any special dietary preferences or needs.
+They will ask about any medication you take, and if you have any special dietary preferences or needs.

-Mobile phones are now allowed in most hospitals.
-You may want to double check whether there are some areas where their use is not permitted.
+Mobile phones are allowed in most hospitals nowadays.
+You may want to double-check whether there are some areas where you're not allowed to use them.

-You will come across many people while at the hospital, including doctors and nursing staff responsible for your medical treatment and nursing care.
-Every hospital is also staffed with social workers, psychologists, nutritional specialists, physiotherapists, pharmacists and other medical professionals.
-It may be difficult to keep track of who everyone is, so do not hesitate to ask who you're dealing with if you're not sure.
+You will come across many people on your ward, including the doctors and nursing staff responsible for your medical treatment and nursing care.
+Every hospital also has social workers, psychologists, nutritional specialists, physiotherapists, pharmacists and many other medical professionals.
+It may be difficult to keep track of who everyone is, so do not hesitate to ask who they are if you're not sure.

 The first part of your treatment includes a talk with the hospital doctor and an initial physical exam.
-Because the hospital doctor doesn't know you that well, it's important for you to be open with them and to provide a complete account of your symptoms and medical history.
-Some hospitals will also have you talk to a hospital pharmacist about the medication you take.
-The ward doctor ("Stationsarzt") is the person you will have most personal contact with during your stay in the hospital.
-Ward doctors regularly confer with the senior doctors and the head doctor.
+Because the doctor doesn't know you that well, it's important for you to be open with them and tell them all about your symptoms and medical history.
+In some hospitals you will also talk to a hospital pharmacist about the medication you take.
+The ward doctor (Stationsarzt) is the doctor you will have the most personal contact with during your stay in the hospital.
+Ward doctors regularly talk with the senior doctors (Oberarzt) and the head doctor (Chefarzt).

-You will usually have a daily visit from the doctors, during which they will talk with each other and with you about how you are feeling and how your treatment is going.
-Nurses will come to see you several times a day, and they are important contacts too.
-They also have an important role in coordinating everything that happens in the ward.
+You will usually have at least one daily visit (Visite) from the doctors, during which they will talk with each other and with you about how you're feeling and how your treatment is going.
+Nurses will come to take care of you several times a day.
+They're important contacts, too.
+They also coordinate everything that happens in the ward.

 What happens before surgery?